vindevoy/docker-debian-openresty/README.md

 ## Versioning

+Considering the version is given as follows: a.b.c.d-y-z, this corresponds to:

-The version of the image corresponds to the version of OpenResty (as found in the download during the build)
+- a.b.c.d: the version of the openresty software
+- y: the build version of the openresty software, as found in the download of the software
+- z: the build version of this image